Features

 folderType = "mgnl:folder"

-excludedFolders = [ ] // You can add a comma-separated array of full folder paths to this property to ignore AI lookups.
+excludedFolders = [ ] // Add full folder paths to skip AI lookups.

 def generateDescription(assetPath) {